 Kuwa is the Japanese word for hoe.
 Legend has it that Japanese farmers would cook this dish directly on the flat part of their hoes!
-No idea why… But luckily, it cooks just as well (and possibly much better) in a frying pan in the comfort of your own kitchen.
+No idea why… But luckily, it cooks just as well in a frying pan, in the comfort of your own kitchen.

 This is a great Japanese recipe for days when you’re craving some yummy fried chicken right now, but don’t want to deal with deep-frying and its subsequent clean up.
 It’s also a much appreciated addition to any bento!

 - 1 tbsp soy sauce

 - 「PREP」Cut away the excess skin and fat from the chicken, leaving almost all the skin on.
 Prick it on both sides with a fork and cut into large bite-size pieces.
 Cut the naganegi into 4-5cm long pieces.
 Mix the sauce ingredients.

 - Coat the chicken with flour.